 COMPASS has run the ISSP survey for New Zealand since 2013.
 The ISSP is a continuing annual programme of cross-national collaboration on surveys covering topics important for social science research (http://www.issp.org).
 It brings together pre-existing social science projects and coordinates research goals, thereby adding a cross-national, cross-cultural perspective to the individual national studies.
 ISSP researchers especially concentrate on developing questions that are meaningful and relevant to all countries, and can be expressed in an equivalent manner in all relevant languages.
 There are 48 countries that contribute data to the ISSP.
 COMPASS became a member officially in 2016.
 We have rebranded the survey as the Social Attitudes Survey New Zealand for an audience unfamiliar with the ISSP.

-We are currently preparing for the 2018 edition of the survey, which will provide an update on people's attitudes towards and experiences of religion, which the ISSP previously covered in 2008 and 1998.
+The 2018 edition of the survey provided an update on people's attitudes towards and experiences of religion, which the ISSP previously covered in 2008 and 1998.

 2017: Social Networks

 The 2017 survey covered social networks, in terms of friends and support groups rather than the online offerings of today, one of the rarer topics in the ISSP, having been last considered in 2001, and before that in 1986, before New Zealand had its own version of the survey.
 This 2017 iteration was funded by the Jeanette Crossley Foundation for Loneliness Across the Life Course.

 The 2016 survey discussed the role of government, allowing, among other things, followup on the New Zealand flag referendum, and asking people's opinions on other potential hot topics for that could feasibly go to referendum.
 We also had two summer students working on the data from this survey, including documenting the survey methodology and making modifications to submit our New Zealand data to the international archive, for the first time as COMPASS.